-After over a century of building relationships, we have grown from 19 founding citizens to over 450 co-workers at 18 offices in three eastern Iowa counties.
-Total bank assets exceed $2 billion, and Trust and Wealth Management division assets top $1 billion.
-While headquartered in a town of fewer than 700, Hills Bank is one of the largest banks in Iowa with over 120,000 customers.
+After over a century of building relationships, we have grown from 19 founding citizens to over 500 co-workers at 19 offices in three eastern Iowa counties.
+Total bank assets exceed $2.9 billion, and Trust and Wealth Management division assets exceed $1.5 billion.
+While headquartered in a town of fewer than 800, Hills Bank is one of the largest banks in Iowa with over 120,000 customers.

 Hills Bank has a rich history of determination, innovation, and service.
 To share this lasting legacy with our co-workers, customers, and friends, several of our locations have rooms or displays which tell the Hills Bank story and the stories of the communities and people we serve.
 Many of the artifacts and information highlighted in our Hills Bank History and Heritage Book can be found in these displays.

 We invite you to come visit our History and Heritage Room in Hills and the many other displays throughout our locations.
 Follow our journey through the past century and imagine with us what the next century will hold.